iswunistuttgart/Evergreen-Client/readme.md

 ## License:
 This project is licensed under the terms of the GPL 3.0 license.
-For more details have a look on License.txt
+For more details have a look on <a href="https://github.com/iswunistuttgart/Evergreen-Client/blob/master/License.txt">License.txt</a>